Joshua earned an MBA from USF and writes mostly about software and technology.

 At times, you may need to reference other documents while you are working in an Excel workbook.
-Whether that document is a statement of work, standard operating procedure, or a another Excel file, you can retrieve it with only a click if you assign the document location to a button.
+Whether that document is a statement of work, standard operating procedure, or another Excel file, you can retrieve it with only a click if you assign the document location to a button.

 This task can be easily completed by adding a shape to use for a button, then assigning that button to a document location.

 Add the Button to Excel